grafana/grafana/docs/sources/alerting/alerting-rules/templates/_index.md

 You can template label values when creating or editing an alert rule.

-To preview label values, select `Use notification policy`, and then click on `Preview routing`:
+To preview label values, select `Use notification policy`, and then click on `Preview routing`.

 {{< figure src="/media/docs/alerting/alert-instance-routing-preview.png" max-width="1200px" alt="Routing preview displays label values" >}}